bridgecrew-perf4/personal-wiki-infra/README.md

 echo "PASSWORD" > packer/ansible/.vaultpass
 ```

-5. Create the following [Actions secrets][github secrets] in your new repo:

-- `AWS_ACCESS_KEY_ID`: The AWS access key ID used for Packer and Terraform to create resources in your AWS account.
-- `AWS_SECRET_ACCESS_KEY`: The AWS secret access key used for Packer and Terraform to create resources in your AWS account.
-- `TF_API_TOKEN`: The API token for your account in [Terraform Cloud][].
-- `VAULT_PASS`: The password used to encrypt your private key file in the previous step.

-6. Create a [Tailscale account][].
+5. Create a [Tailscale account][].
 Create a [reusable auth key][tailscale authkey] from the admin panel.

-7. Go to AWS Session Manager Parameter Store and store the authkey in a `tailscale` paramter as a `SecureString`.
+6. Go to AWS Session Manager Parameter Store and store the authkey in a `tailscale` paramter as a `SecureString`.
 Use the default Service Manager KMS key `alias/aws/ssm` to encrypt the parameter.
 If you use a different KMS key, you will need to update the following in `terraform/wiki.tf` to grant the server access to decrypt that parameter:

 ```tf
 data "aws_kms_key" "ssm" {